CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/QoS.md

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv set interface \<interface-id\> qos pfc-watchdog state</h>
+## <h>nv set interface \<interface-id\> qos shared-headroom-pool</h>

-Enables or disables PFC watchdog on the interface.
-PFC watchdog detects and mitigates pause storms on ports where PFC or link pause is ON.
-The default setting is `disable`.

-- PFC watchdog only works for lossless traffic queues.
-- You can only configure PFC watchdog on a port with PFC (or link pause) configuration.
-- You can only enable PFC watchdog on a physical interface (swp).
-- You cannot enable the watchdog on a bond (for example, bond0) but you can enable the watchdog on a port that is a member of a bond (for example, swp1).
+Enables and disables the shared headroom pool on an interface.

+Ports that have a lossless priority group enabled with priority flow control can share a single buffer pool allowing different PFC-enabled priority groups to have their own share of exclusive headroom.

+QoS currently supports a single lossless priority group.

 ### Command Syntax